Bigg Boss 11: Sarabhai Vs Sarabhai’s Rupali Ganguly Says Hina Khan Looks Like A Pathological Liar!

 "I have worked with Shilpa Shinde in Sanjeevani and Bhaabhi, we were friends once.
 I don't like her personally but the way she is projecting herself in the game is very very smart!
 Good to see her doing so well in the house!"

-Rupali Wants To See Hiten In Top Three Finalists
+Rupali Wants To See Hiten Among Top Three Finalists

 The actress wants Hiten Tejwani, who is her neighbour, to be in the top three.
 She added, "I know him very well as we started our acting career together from the show 'Sukanya'.
 What you see in the house is exactly how he is in real life too, he's very genuine."

-Hina Looks Like Pathological Liar
+Hina Looks Like A Pathological Liar

 "Hina has become the most hated person in the house and looks like a pathological liar!
 How can someone with such a pretty face be such an ugly person!"